EdenComp/GLaDOS/docs/bytecode.md

 Strings: 4 bytes for length + string content

-> :warn: Strings are not a value type in the language.
+> :warning: Strings are not a value type in the language.

 ## Symbols
 `0x21`: Add